 Learn about career options with a master’s in tax law.

-Arbitrators.
+Careers in Dispute ResolutionArbitrators.
 Claims adjusters.
 Mediators.
 Ombudsmen.
-Jobs in dispute resolution have many labels.
+Jobs in dispute resolution go by many names.
 But what they tend to have in common is that they call for someone with diplomacy, strong communication qualities, deep listening skills, problem-solving chops, and emotional intelligence.

 Learn more about career options in dispute resolution.

-Below is an overview of three common work settings where students can pursue a career in the legal industry.
+Legal Careers by Work SettingBelow is an overview of three common work settings where students can pursue a career in the legal industry.

 Work in Law Firms

 Law firms hire people with varying levels of legal training, from attorneys with Juris Doctor (J.D.) degrees on their walls down to legal assistants with two-year associate degrees.
 Hires may be expected to complete tasks including researching case law, writing briefs, and preparing cases for depositions and trials.
-The responsibilities you are given is typically based on your level of education, years of experience and whether or not you are a licensed attorney.
+The responsibilities you are given are typically based on your level of education, years of experience, and whether or not you are a licensed attorney.

 Legal practices can be small with less than 100 employees, or multinational.
 They may handle civil or criminal cases, or both.
 Some law firms specialize in acquisitions and mergers, environmental issues, estate planning, divorces, tax law, or a myriad of other niches.